hetmanskyi-cloud/AWS/terraform/modules/elasticache/README.md

 - **VPC Module**: Provides networking, private subnets, and routing.
 - **KMS Module**: Supplies encryption keys for Redis at-rest data.
 - **Monitoring Module**: Delivers CloudWatch Alarms and SNS notifications.
+- **AWS Secrets Manager**: Used to securely fetch Redis AUTH token for in-transit encryption.

 ---

 ## 14. Future Improvements

-1. **IAM Authentication** for enhanced security.
+No additional improvements are required at this time.
+The module already supports:

-2. Integration with **AWS Secrets Manager** for credential management.
+- Integration with **AWS Secrets Manager** for Redis AUTH token retrieval.
-3. Automated Redis parameter tuning based on usage.
-4. Implement Redis Cluster Auto Scaling.
+- Version-specific **parameter group management**, aligned with Redis family versions.
+- Full support for **high availability**, **replicas**, **failover**, and **CloudWatch alarms**.

+This implementation is production-ready and covers all critical best practices.

 ---

-## 15. Troubleshooting and Common Issues
+### 15. Troubleshooting and Common Issues

-### 1. Redis Cluster Not Accessible
+#### 1. Redis Cluster Not Accessible
 **Cause:** Security group misconfiguration or incorrect port settings.
 **Solution:**
 - Ensure `redis_port` is open in the Redis Security Group.